Uganda

 Queen Elizabeth National Park, north of Lake Edward, is one of the only places in Uganda where you will commonly see dirt which is not red.
 Instead, the dirt will typically be either brown or greyish.

-On top of the brown dirt, the national park also contains the only cacti found on Street View coverage in the country.
-The cacti are typically very large, with many branches going almost straight upwards, and can sometimes look very similar to trees.
+On top of the brown dirt, the national park also contains large cacti with many branches going almost straight upwards, resembling the shape of trees.

 On the northern coverage, it is common to see large, water-filled craters.
 Similar craters cannot be found elsewhere in the country.